pmccarthy/architecture/docs/design/modular_installation.md

 Kuadrant is developing a set of loosely coupled functionalities built directly on top of Kubernetes.
 Kuadrant aims to allow customers to just install, use and understand those functionalities they need.

+## Problem Statement

 Currently, the installation tool of kuadrant, the [kuadrantctl CLI](https://github.com/Kuadrant/kuadrantctl), installs all or nothing.
+Installing more than the customer needs adds unneeded complexity and operational effort.
-For instance, a customer not wanting to rate limit the API, should not have to install the rate limit component ([Limitador](https://github.com/Kuadrant/limitador)).
+For example, if a customer is looking for rate limiting and not interested in authentication functionality, then the customer should be able to just install and run that part of Kuadrant.

 ## High Level Goals

 * Install only required components.
 Operate only required components.

+Reduce system complexity and operational effort to the minimum required.
+Components in this context make reference to deployments and running instances.

-* Expose only the kuadrant API that has available implementation by the with the deployed components
+* Expose only the activated functionalities

+A user of a partial Kuadrant install should not be confronted with data in custom resources that has no meaning or is not accessible in their partial Kuadrant install.
+The design of the kuadrant API should have this goal into account.

-## Installation profiles
+## Proposed Solution

-The kuadrant installation mechanism should offer modular installation to enable pieces of kuadrant.
+The kuadrant installation mechanism should offer modular installation to enable/disable loosely coupled pieces of kuadrant.
 Modular installation options should be feature oriented rather than deployment component oriented.
 Then, it is up to the installation tool to decide what components need to be deployed and how to configure it.

-Kuadrant features:

-* Multiple APIs bundled in a product
-* Service Discovery
-* TLS
-* Authentication (mTLS, API key, OIDC)
-* Rate Limiting (pre-auth, post-auth)

 Each feature, or part of it, is eligible to be included or excluded when installing kuadrant.